 Click on the above video player to watch the video.

 Listening to your horse’s gut sounds is part of a normal physical exam, said Johnson.
 The best way is to use a stethoscope.
-Start with the stethoscope on the upper flank area of the horse.
+Start with the stethoscope on the horse’s upper flank area.
 Listen for any sort of noise.
 You will move your stethoscope down the horse’s flank to listen to different areas of the GI tract on both sides of the horse.

 Normal horses should have some gut sounds if they have been eating.
 No noises can be indicative of problems.